tdimitrov/sctp-sandbox/README.md

 # sctp-sandbox
 This project contains a very simple SCTP client/server application, used for testing purposes.
-It is written mainly in C. I use it to generate some traffic over an SCTP association.
+I use it to generate some traffic over an SCTP association.

+You need libsctp-dev (for debian) or lksctp-tools-devel (for redhat) installed in order to build the source.

 WARNING!!!